damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab-pages-setup.markdown

 [GitLab 8.3][gitlab83] introduced a new feature, called **GitLab Pages**, which was made for providing a free, simple website hosting service.
-GitLab Pages is a feature available through the GitLab EE (Enterprise Edition is what GitLab.com runs.)
+GitLab Pages is a feature available through the GitLab EE.
-That means if you have your own GitLab EE instance your users can create GitLab pages whether you host on premises or with [GitHost.io][https://githost.io].
+GitLab Enterprise Edition is what GitLab.com runs on.

 <a name="GitLab-Pages-Features"></a>